Education and qualifications:

 What excites me about my job is being able to identify a problem or an improvement idea and having the support from the team and stakeholders to resolve it in a timely manner.

 The workplace is filled with so many diverse thinkers.
 I love being able to learn methods of how to approach a situation in a different way.
-As most people who know me, I enjoy the fact that the team I am in feels like a small family because we always have each other’s best interests in mind and help wherever possible.
+As most people who know me know, I enjoy the fact that the team I am in feels like a small family because we always have each other’s best interests in mind and help wherever possible.
 Being an engineer in such an environment certainly does help you excel because your learning curve increases exponentially, especially as you continue dealing with people from other functions within the company.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?